sathvik89/Task_management_app/README.md

 ## Notes

-This project was built as part of an internship assignment.
-AI tools were used during development to understand and fix issues, especially related to authentication, backend logic, and UI structure.
+AI tools were used during development to understand and fix issues, especially related to UI structure.